surfsky/App.Core/README.md

-﻿# Description
+# Description

-This project has moved to App.Utils that is using netstandard.
+This project has moved to App.Utils which is basing netstandard.

 AppPlat Core utility library (ui-independent, platform-independent)